Questions From Families

 What are child care options?

 S'More Fun, is a child care center in Groveland operated by St. Paul Parks and Recreation.
 The phone number is 651-695-3715.
 The center runs before and after school and most days when school is not in session.
-It is also offers an afternoon session for PreK AM students at Groveland.
+It is also offers an half day session for PreK students at Groveland.
 Discovery Club is run by Saint Paul Public Schools and is a before and after school program at Highland Park Elementary.
 Students can be dropped off at Highland in the morning and bused to Groveland for the school day.
 There are other options for childcare also available in the area.

 What specialists and enrichments do you have?